ViddeM/ti-assistant-rs/Roadmap.md

 - 🍈 = Implemented in frontend only
 - 🍑 = Implemented in backend only
 - 🚱 = Feature is untested or needs polish
+- 👺 = OUT OF SCOPE, go away, I have no more spare time to give 😢

 ## Infra
  - ✅ Multiple games